playcanvas/developer.playcanvas.com/content/en/user-manual/animation/anim-state-graph-assets.md

 The way in which they control the state graph is through the use of transition conditions.
 Each transition in the graph can have a list of conditions which define when a transition is usable by the system.
 A state will not be able to pass to another state through a given transition unless all of its conditions are met.

 Each condition consists of a conditional statement which compares the current value of a parameters variable to the given value in the condition using the designated operator.
-For example the following condition:
+For example, the following condition:

 ![Condition][4]